yuxuama/cooperation_emergence/README.md

   - `"Stack"`: save with `OperationStack` structure implemented in `operation.py`
   - `"Last"`: save only the final state in a `.h5` file
   - `"Off"`: don't save
-- Seed: specific sequence to add at the end of the name of the file
+- Seed (number): specific sequence to add at the end of the name of the file
 - Verbose (optional: default=True): if True display information when the network is runned

 **Initial state**